ykszk/hashall/README.md

 # hashall

-A simple CLI tool to hash all files in a directory.
+A simple CLI tool to hash all files in a directory (and files in the archive files).

 # Examples